While Two Scoops of Django 1.11 is currently out just in PDF format, you can also preorder the print version at this time.

 Yes.
 A copy of all the code samples are at https://github.com/twoscoops/two-scoops-of-django-1.11

 This is a significant update.
-We've added an appendix (Handling Security Failures), reorganized the security chapter, and did a lot of rewriting.
+We've added two appendixes (Handling Security Failures, Web Sockets), reorganized the security chapter, and did a lot of rewriting.
 On the other hand, there are places nearly untouched.
 Please see our change log.

 We get overwhelming numbers of emails and have a hard time keeping up, sorry!
 You will get a faster response if you ask us on social media such as Twitter.
 If related to errors or improvements, please file an issue on GitHub.